rama56/CardGame904/README.md

 April 9, 2020 - Added some more fields to JSON with a bunch of new DataModel classes.
 Added dummy method 'alter_move' April 12, 2020 - Coded 'alter_move'.
 Doing a premature check-in (without testing/verifying) for Krithika
                 to look into the CORS issue.

+Krithika subsequently fixed the CORS issue.
+She also added session state retaining capability with which game state history was stored.
+This is a vital block of the 'undo' feature implemented.

+April 27 - Added beliefs - Initial common prior, belief after dealing cards, granular methods on probability change
+        on observing presence or absence of a card with some player.